 Have you ever engaged with a chatbot (a computer program that simulates human conversation through artificial intelligence) in regards to a job opening?
 Based on what I’ve read, it might sound something like this:

-- Bob the Bot: “Hi, [Your Name]!
+- “Hi, [Your Name]!
 I noticed you’re missing required education for the position for which you applied.
 Have you included all of your relevant educational experience in your application?
 If not, you may want to update that now.”

-- You the Candidate: “Thanks for the tip, Bob.
+- “Thanks for the tip, Bob.
 I just updated my application with a certification course I completed two years ago.”

-- Bob the Bot: “Great.
+- “Great.
 Our recruiters are reviewing your application.
 You’ll hear from one of them soon.”

 The idea of a chatbot that uses artificial intelligence to source, screen, interview, and even offer jobs to candidates may still seem distant, but in reality this technology is already being utilized and sold as a service.
 As part of the larger artificial intelligence (AI) movement, chatbots will become more commonly used throughout the recruitment cycle.
 Chatbots may help companies: